Alberta police chiefs organized support for UCP election campaign

 According to its timelines of planned and completed tactics, the AACP Roadmap was circulated in late January to early February 2023.
 Recovery Capital Conference (aka Alberta Recovery Conference) took place in Calgary on February 21-22, 2023, and a group of us protested it on the basis that the conference advances exclusionary and coercive policy that harms people who use drugs.

 The key tactics outlined in Phase 1 of the AACP Roadmap can be summarized in two prongs.
 The first prong was the building of collateral such as project branding, infographics and key messages to be presented to community powerbrokers in the run-up to Recovery Capital Conference.
-Among these powerbrokers were Calgary Downtown Association; Calgary Police Commission in an in camera / closed-door session presented by CKSA; Edmonton Police Commission Governance Committee, which does not appear to list its meeting documents, presented by the CSKA; and Edmonton Building Owners and Managers Association, presented by Edmonton Police Chief and CKSA Chair and President Dale McFee.
+Among these powerbrokers were Calgary Downtown Association; Calgary Police Commission in an in camera / closed-door session presented by CSKA; Edmonton Police Commission Governance Committee, which does not appear to list its meeting documents, presented by the CSKA; and Edmonton Building Owners and Managers Association, presented by Edmonton Police Chief and CSKA Chair and President Dale McFee.

 Slide prepared by Calgary Police for a presentation to Downtown Calgary Association and used for other "key touchpoints."

-The Recovery Capital Conference panel featured Chief Dale McFee presenting alongside CKSA members Cal Corley, Dr. Janos Botschner and Dr. Julian Somers.
+The Recovery Capital Conference panel featured Chief Dale McFee presenting alongside CSKA members Cal Corley, Dr. Janos Botschner and Dr. Julian Somers.
 A year prior, Somers played a pivotal role in shaping Alberta safe opioid supply policy by preparing a report of "critically low quality" commissioned by the Alberta government.

 The conference panel was followed with a coordinated press conference where Chief McFee was joined by Calgary Police Chief and AACP President Mark Neufeld.